Anlett History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Anlett research.
 Another 127 words (9 lines of text) covering the years 1086, 1605, 1611 and 1619 are included under the topic Early Anlett History in all our PDF Extended History products and printed products wherever possible.

 Anlett Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Handley, Hanley, Handeley, Hanly and others.
+The various spellings include Handley, Hanley, Handeley, Hanly, Handlin and many more.